-In June 2009, Attorney General Eric Holder launched a department-wide initiative within the U.S. Department of Justice to enhance public safety in Indian County.
-Significant progress has been made since then including enhanced prosecution and training efforts; implementation of the Tribal Law and Order Act of 2010 (TLOA); grant opportunities; general litigation; civil rights; and outreach and consultation (Indian Country Accomplishments of the Justice Department, 2009-Present, U.S. Department of Justice, Retrieved March 14, 2014).
+In June 2009, Attorney General Eric Holder launched a department-wide initiative within the U.S. Department of Justice to enhance public safety in Indian Country.
+Since then, significant progress has been made, including enhanced prosecution and training efforts, implementation of the Tribal Law and Order Act of 2010 (TLOA), grant opportunities, general litigation, civil rights, and outreach and consultation (Indian Country Accomplishments of the Justice Department, 2009-Present, U.S. Department of Justice, Retrieved October 2014).

 To learn more about crime and justice issues facing tribal communities, please select a page from the below listing or from the box at the right under the "Justice in Indian Country" heading: